 Scott Flat Lip

-Ty is the Principal at Lincoln Elementary in Great Falls.
+Ty is the Principal at Sacajawea Elementary in Great Falls.
 He is a member of the PE 150 group, promoting Health Enhancement and Physical Education in the classroom as an administrator.
 He emphasizes activity based movements in all areas of the school.
-He has coached middle and high school basketball.
-He has been a part of SHAPE MT for five years and is currently in his fourth year on the board.
+He has been a part of SHAPE MT for 6 years and is currently in his fifth year on the board.
 Ty currently serves on the Finance and Governance, and Advocacy committees.
-Ty can support classroom teachers with training and resources to use in the 150 program.
-Ty is married with two girls; Sofi (12) and Charlee (8).
-His wife, Sasha, is an instructional coach at Longfellow Elementary in Great Falls.
-The family enjoys camping, hiking, fishing, golfing, kayaking, skiing, and landscaping around the house.
 Feel free to contact Ty for information about engaging teachers with physical movement in their classrooms.
 He is part of a support system for classroom teachers.

-Teri is currently the Secretary for the board.
-After 35 years of teaching, Teri retired in 2019.
+Teri is currently the Secretary for the board a position she has held for the past 16 years.
+After 35 years of teaching, Teri retired in 2019, in 2021 Teri returned to teaching in Noxon.
+Teri is now in her 38th year of teaching.
 Teri enjoys being a part of the board and working with others who are as passionate about their jobs as she was.
 She also enjoys the friendships and networking that being a part of the board offers.
-Teri is now subbing at the Noxon school and loving it by still enjoying getting that "student" connection with less stress.
-Teri is also a volunteer EMT for the Noxon Ambulance.
-In the spare time the Ambulance leaves her, she enjoys a good book, working outside in her yard/garden, and spending time with her family and two grandchildren.
+T In the spare time the she enjoys a good book, working outside in her yard/garden, and spending time with her family and two grandchildren.
 She is always available for a good glass of wine!

 Vicki attended the University of Montana as a volleyball student athlete, graduating in 1987 with degrees in HE and Psychology.
 She also earned her M.A. at UM in Integrative Arts in Education (The Creative Pulse) in 2015.